skillcadet/blog/_posts/2026-05-23-Adventures-in-AI.md

 ![ATR Hero Alt](/assets/images/ATRHeroAlt.png)

-## Cluade
+## Claude

-I used Cluade to prototype a project (Autonomi Transaction Reporter).
+I used Claude to prototype a project (Autonomi Transaction Reporter).
 I reached roadblocks and had to start over numerous times, however I think I was getting better at getting the output that I wanted.
 I was able to make a rudementary solution in time for the competition deadline, however, I had already been disqualified due to an oveerexcited project supporter.

 ## Base44